abghany/abghany/README.md

 <h1 align="center">👋 Hi Everyone, I'm Ghany</h1>

-A self-motivated person who is always willing to learn, a highly determined individual, and passionate about cyber security and mobile development especially in Android.
-Eager to learn new things and up to any challenges both individually and in teamwork.
-I am open to opportunities to grow and gain experience.
+Driven by a passion for understanding and mitigating cyber threats, I'm an enthusiastic self-learner actively honing my skills in the realm of security.
+Currently, I regularly engage in ethical penetration testing of websites, where I've successfully identified and reported low-medium vulnerabilities.
+Possessing a strong foundation in security concepts and an insatiable drive to learn, I'm seeking a Security Analyst position to leverage my knowledge and contribute to a team safeguarding valuable assets.

 ### 👩‍💻 About me

-- 🌱 I'm currently learning about Android Development
+- 🌱 I'm currently learning about Cybersecurity

 - 💡 I love innovation and new technologies

-- 💬 Feel free to ask me about Android Development or Kotlin
+- 💬 Feel free to ask me about Hacking or Cysec

 - 📫 How to reach me: aghany08@gmail.com

-- ⚡ Fun fact: I like cleaning and reading books
+- ⚡ Fun fact: I like to make android apps when I have free time

 ### 🛠 Tech Stack
 <a href="https://developer.android.com/studio/intro" target="_blank"> <img align="left" src="https://img.icons8.com/color/30/android-studio.png" />